 Any AP aging function shall not cause the buffered BU to be discarded after any period that is shorter than that indicated by the STA for which the BUs are buffered, in the Listen Interval field of its (Re)Association Request frame.
 The exact specification of the aging function is beyond the scope of this standard.

+Any AP MLD aging function shall not cause the buffered BU to be discarded after any period that is shorter than listen interval computed for a non-AP MLD after multi-link setup (see 35.3.9.3 (Listen interval of a non-AP MLD)).
+The exact specification of the aging function is beyond the scope of this standard.

 NOTE—This aging function is independent of (i.e., in addition to) other causes of MSDU discard within the MAC, such as due to the operation of a per-TS MSDU lifetime, or related to dot11QAPEDCATableMSDULifetime.

 4-way handshake implementation considerations